jhparkyb/NumAnalNotes_Pub/chapters/na00calculusreview_lec.md

 -->
 >  **Question**
 >
-> Fill the talbe and find the best big-oh notation.
+> Fill the table and find the best big-oh notation.
 >
 > | Answer choice | big-oh |
 > |:-:|:-:|